mushfiqur47/flash/docs/Libraries-and-Services.md

   - `is_view` : TRUE if the current request is VIEW.
   - `is_http` : TRUE if the current request is http.
   - `is_https` : TRUE if the current request is https.

-  **Path Information**

-  - `url` : absolute URL of current request.
-  - `uri` : The URI which was given in order to access this page; for instance, '/index.html'.
-  - `request_uri` : The URI which was given in order to access this page; for instance, '/index.html'.
-  - `path` : path of current request.
-  - `path_info` : path of current request with query string.

   **User Information**